NehalNetha/Mental-Health_Analysis/README.md

    df.drop('Timestamp', axis=1, inplace=True)
    ```

-3. finding out the missing values and filling the missing Values
+3. finding out the missing values and filling in the missing Values

    ```
    df.isnull().sum()
    df["Age"].fillna(df["Age"].mean(), inplace=True)
    df['Age'] = df['Age'].astype(int)
    ```
-4. Changing the structure of CGPA, extracting only the cgpa and not the range
+4. Changing the structure of CGPA, extracting only the CGPA and not the range
    ```
     df['CGPA'] = df['CGPA'].str.replace(r' - \d+\.\d+$', '', regex=True)
     df['CGPA'] = df['CGPA'].str.replace(r'- 4.00 ', '', regex=True)
    ```
-5. Replacing the String in "Year of Study" column and replacing it with an integer
+5. Replacing the String in the "Year of Study" column and replacing it with an integer

    ```
      df['Year of Study'] = df['Year of Study'].replace({'year 1': 1, 'Year 1': 1, "year 2": 2, 'Year 2': 2, 'year 3': 3, 'Year 3': 3, 'Year 4': 4, "year 4":     4})
    ```

-6. Changing the type of the columns in the dataFrame
+6. Changing the type of the columns in the data frame
    ```
      df['Age'] = df['Age'].astype(int)
      df['CGPA'] = df['CGPA'].astype(int)